benbjohnson/wtf/README.md

 WTF Dial ![GitHub release](https://img.shields.io/github/v/release/benbjohnson/wtf) ![test](https://github.com/benbjohnson/wtf/workflows/test/badge.svg) ![deploy](https://github.com/benbjohnson/wtf/workflows/deploy/badge.svg)
 ========

-This project provides a real-time API for teams to view how f-cked up they currently are.
+This project provides a real-time dashboard for teams to view how f-cked up they currently are.
 Each team member provides input to specify the level at which they feel the team is currently messed up.
 These values range from 0% (meaning team feels there are no WTF situations) to 100% (meaning the members feel the